HMojadidi/DMV_Airport_Analysis-/README.md

 ![Capture2](https://user-images.githubusercontent.com/57120024/182505600-543461f9-0944-4a12-870f-ef035a7d8a30.PNG)

-Looking forward we belive the next steps would be is to find data for each airport on othe other delay categories, Carrier delay, Nas delay, Security delay, Lateaircraft delay.
-Incorporate them into the decision tree model and add approtiate weights to each.
+Looking forward we belive the next steps would be is to find data for each airport on othe other delay categories, Carrier delay, Nas delay, Security delay, Late aircraft delay.
+Incorporate them into the decision tree model and add appropriate weights to each.

 ## Dashboard